YLu-1258/YLU_blog/_posts/2024-02-16-MuseumReflection.md

 One of the groups (I think Emma's), worked on a project where they planned to introduce their users to different cyber exploits and system vulnerabilities.
 As I have background in this field through CyberPatriot, I found their project very interesting because it explores the other side of software engineering, where we have to be judicious with our programming to ensure that our systems are secure.

 ### Things outside of CS that impressed me:
 One of the other groups, I think it was Rachit's group, who created a coding-education game that was going to be powered by AI.
 However, the group also created many art assests of their own that were consistent with the theme of the project.
-I found it a cool way to incorporate more aspects of other disciplines into CS>
+I found it a cool way to incorporate more aspects of other disciplines into CS.